michalmirowski/bdd-saucedemo/README.md

 behave
 ```

-## User Stories and Implementation

-Acceptance criteria for User Stories were written in [Gherkin language](https://behave.readthedocs.io/en/stable/philosophy.html#the-gherkin-language):
-- Scenario: (explain scenario).
-  - Given (how things begin),
-  - when (action taken),
-  - then (outcome of taking action).
+## Project structure

-Feature files are grouped by business functionality and step definitions by domains so the feature directory has the following structure:
+The feature directory has the following structure:
 ```
 features/
 features/login.feature